The Archaeology of Greece Tour

 Walk to the Castalian Spring, where pilgrims who entered Delphi were required to purify themselves.
 Water from these springs provided the cold baths in the Gymnasium for athletes who were in training.

 Enter the Sacred Way through the agora and pass the Bouleuterion, or Delphic Council House, and the Rock of Sibyl.
-In the heart of the inner sanctum lies the splendid Sanctuary of Apollo and one of the finest theaters of the ancient Greek world.
+In the heart of the inner sanctum lies the splendid Sanctuary of Apollo, one of the finest theaters of the ancient Greek world.

 Finally, enter the Delphi Museum, which houses a collection second in importance only to the Athenian Acropolis Museum.